Backpacks and Back Pain

 Carrying the pack properly is also important.
 Teach them to use both straps.
 Slinging the backpack over one shoulder will cause a problem long term.
 Teaching them how to take care of their bodies now will prevent injuries later.

-In my Plymouth chiropractic office, I see many more kids than I did ten years ago.
+In my Plymouth chiropractic office, I see many kids.
 Many parents now have a chiropractor who sees their entire family including the kids.
 If your child is experiencing back pain, headaches or other recurring symptoms that your pediatrician has not been able to give you an acceptable solution for, call us.
 If I can help you, I will and if you need a referral to another provider, we can do that as well. www.activefamilychiropractic.com